GOFUVI/hf_eolus_geo_tools/docs/grids.md

 `--database DATABASE`
 : Athena database name. *(required)*

-`--input-tables TABLE1[,TABLE2,...]`
-: Comma-separated list of source tables containing WKB point geometries.
-When provided, `--node-prefix` must also be set.
-Optional.

 `--output-table TABLE`
 : Name of the Athena table to create. *(required)*

 `--table-location S3_PATH`
 : S3 destination for the GeoParquet dataset. *(required)*

+`--hull-file PATH`
+: GeoJSON file describing the area to grid.
+Required with `--node-prefix`.

 `--node-prefix PREFIX`
 : Prefix for generated grid node identifiers.
-Required with `--input-tables`.
+Required with `--hull-file`.

 `--grid-spacing-km KM`
 : Spacing between grid nodes in kilometers.
 Default: `10`.

+`--buffer-km KM`
+: Buffer to apply around the hull in kilometers.
+Default: `0`.

 `--region REGION`
 : AWS region.
 If omitted, the region from the AWS profile is used.

 `--output-location S3_PATH`